Romuald Tadeusz Giedroyć: From 1795 to 1812

 After the uprising's defeat, he emigrated to Paris.
-He went there together with Tadeusz Mostowski, both being part of the Polish Deputation, committee that sought the support of the French government.
-In Paris, Giedroyć acquainted with Josephine Beauharnais.
+He went there together with Tadeusz Mostowski, both being part of the Polish Deputation, a committee that sought the support of the French government.
+In Paris, Giedroyć became acquainted with Josephine Beauharnais.
 Quickly thereafter, he came back to Lithuania.
-In February 1796, he was sent by the aforementioned committee to Lithuania in order to encourage the insurrectionary spirit.
+In February 1796, he was sent by the committee to Lithuania in order to encourage the insurrectionary spirit.
 He first stopped in Dresden, but, seeing no way of being useful to the cause of independence, he retired to his lands, where he lived until 1812.
 Nevertheless, In 1797, he was involved in the Ciecierski conspiracy.
 In fact, he was a founder of a secret patriotic organization in Lithuania in 1797.

 Napoleon's Invasion of Russia

-During French invasion of Russia in 1812, the day after Napoleon entered Vilnius, on 29 June 1812, an act of renewal of the Polish-Lithuanian Union was proclaimed at Vilnius Cathedral on the initiative of university students.
+During the French invasion of Russia in 1812, the day after Napoleon entered Vilnius, on 29 June 1812, an act of renewal of the Polish-Lithuanian Union was proclaimed at Vilnius Cathedral on the initiative of university students.
 In the following days, this act was signed by several thousand people, and the signatures were collected at the home of Romuald Giedroyć.
 Later he was made Chairman of the Military Committee of the Lithuanian Provisional Governing Commission.
 He was also the Inspector General of the Lithuanian regiments and Pospolite ruszenie formed for Napoleon's army.

 On 31 August 1812, General Van Hogendorp appointed him commander of the emerging Lithuanian military units.

 War of the Sixth Coalition

 During Napoleon's retreat, Giedroyć crossed the Nemunas and the Vistula.
-On 12–13 February 1813, the Lithuanian cavalry division, which included the 17th Lithuanian Uhlan Regiment, led by him was surprised and defeated by Russian vanguard of Cossacks under general Chernyshev near Sieraków.
+On 12–13 February 1813, the Lithuanian cavalry division, which included the 17th Lithuanian Uhlan Regiment, led by him was surprised and defeated by a Russian vanguard of Cossacks under General Chernyshev near Sieraków.
 He was wounded during his capture.
 He was captured by the Russians and imprisoned in Arkhangelsk until 1815.
 He was amnestied by Alexander I of Russia.

 He was part of the Army of Congress Poland with the rank of the Imperial Russian Divisional General.
 He was a member of the military committee charged with the army's organisation.